Interstate 495 New Jersey

-New Jersey 495 east at the Weehawken entrance to the Lincoln Tunnel.
+New Jersey Route 495 east at the Weehawken entrance to the Lincoln Tunnel.
 Consisting of three tubes which opened in 1937, 1945 and 1957 respectively, the Lincoln Tunnel connects Union City, New Jersey with Midtown Manhattan in New York City.
-Photo taken by Cesar Centeno, Jr. (01/01/08).
+Photo by Cesar Centeno, Jr. (01/01/08).

-The eastern half of the Lincoln Tunnel and the ramp system to Dyer Avenue and 34th Street are part of New York 495.
+The eastern half of the Lincoln Tunnel and the ramp system to Dyer Avenue and 34th Street are part of New York Route 495.
 The state route is not marked.

-Former Interstate 495 was intended to connect I-95 (New Jersey Turnpike) in North Jersey with the Long Island Expressway across New York City.
-As part of the proposed Mid-Manhattan Expressway, the Lincoln Tunnel would have been part of a freeway route across Manhattan connecting Union City with Queens.
-The Mid-Manhattan Expressway was dropped from the Interstate system by AASHO on June 23, 1969.
+Interstate 495 was originally intended to connect I-95 (New Jersey Turnpike) in North Jersey with I-78 (Clearview Expressway) in Queens, New York City.
+As part of the proposed Mid-Manhattan Expressway, the Lincoln Tunnel would have linked with a freeway route across Manhattan, connecting Union City, New Jersey with the Queens-Midtown Tunnel across the East River.
+The Mid-Manhattan Expressway was deleted from the Interstate system, with approval by the American Association of State Highway Officials (AASHO) on June 23, 1969.

 With the cancellation of the Mid-Manhattan Expressway in 1971,1 the section of I-495 between I-95 and the Lincoln Tunnel was permanently disconnected from the Queens Midtown / Long Island Expressway segment east of the Queens Midtown Tunnel.